-Golconda, Nev.- Alt.
+Golconda, Nev.-Alt.
 4,389.
 Pop.
 288. To San Francisco 434 miles.
 Fine cattle ranges lie to the north, and also deposits of copper and gold.
 There are hot springs in the vicinity of Golconda, with comfortable hotel and baths.
-Stage leaves Monday, Wednesday and Friday for Midas, fifty-two miles north.
-The Hot Springs Range is on the north, the Sonoma Range to the south, with Sonoma Peak outstanding.
-We pass Eglon Alt.
-4327 Eglon and Tule and approach Winnemucca, named after a " 4325 Tule chief of the Piute Indians, the word meaning "Chief."
-Paradise Valley and the Santa Rosa National Forest are to the north; Grass Valley lies to the south.
-Paradise Valley is drained by the Little

-Humboldt River, which joins the main stream a short distance west of Tule.
+Stage leaves tri-weekly for Midas, fifty-two miles north.
+The Hot to the south.
+Paradise Valley is drained by the Little Humboldt River, which joins the main stream a short distance west of Tule.